Geological modelling: History

 In the 70's, geomodelling mainly consisted of automatic 2D cartographic techniques such as contouring, implemented as FORTRAN routines communicating directly with plotting hardware.
 The advent of workstations with 3D graphics capabilities during the 80's gave birth to a new generation of geomodelling software with graphical user interface which became mature during the 90's.

 Since its inception, geomodelling has been mainly motivated and supported by oil and gas industry.

-Geologic modelling software
+Geological modelling software

-Software developers have built several packages for geologic modelling purposes.
+Software developers have built several packages for geological modelling purposes.
 Such software can display, edit, digitise and automatically calculate the parameters required by engineers, geologists and surveyors.
 Current software is mainly developed and commercialized by oil and gas or mining industry software vendors: